jlouis/turtle/README.md

 	make test

+# Changes

+* *Version 1.4.0* — First Open Source release.
+Every change will be relative to this release version.

 # Motivation

 We need to talk a lot of RabbitMQ if we are to start slowly hoisting work out of existing systems and into Erlang.
 In a transition phase, we need some way to communicate.
 RabbitMQs strength here is its topology-flexibility, not its speed.
 We don't think we'll hit any speed problem in RMQ for the forseeable future, but the flexibility of the platform is a nice thing to have.